espidev/ProtectionStones/README.md

-    protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.view - Allows players the use of /ps view. protectionstones.info - Allows players the use of /ps info. protectionstones.get - Allows players the use of /ps get. protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.count - Allows players the use of /ps count.
+    protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.view - Allows players the use of /ps view. protectionstones.info - Allows players the use of /ps info. protectionstones.info.others - Allows players the use of /ps info in unowned regions. protectionstones.get - Allows players the use of /ps get. protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.count - Allows players the use of /ps count.